-These financial statements have been prepared in compliance with International Financial Reporting Standards ("IFRS") effective as at December 31, 2023.
+These financial statements have been prepared in compliance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB") effective as at December 31, 2024.

-The financial statements were authorized for issue by Lysander's board of directors on March 26, 2024.
+The financial statements were authorized for issue by Lysander's board of directors on March 24, 2025.